from 562€

 About the program

-Indonesia is home to 100’s of different species of animals, many of which find themselves dispersed by deforestation while the country expands it’s exporting of goods like palm oil and rubber.
-There are seven centres in the whole of the country that rehabilitate and release endangered animals into their native habitat in the wild.
-Plan My Gap Year provides great insight and opportunity for volunteers to join in on the care of these animals at the Bali Wildlife Rescue Centre.
+Indonesia is home to hundreds of different species of animals, many of which find themselves dispersed by deforestation whilst the country expands its exporting of goods, such as palm oil and rubber.
+As a result, there are now seven centres in the whole of the country that rehabilitate and care for these displaced animals.

 Typical day